mikempx/SLO-Workshop-Breakouts/sloth.md

    b. **service**: "xxx" -> Let's change this value to our service name, `mythical-beasts`

    c. **labels**: owner, repo, and tier.
 These labels are added to our recording rules.

-     - For now, let's delete the `repo` line
+     - For now, let's delete the `repo` line.
-     - Keep the line with `tier` as-is (as mythical beasts is a tier 2 application)
+     - Keep the line with `tier` as-is (as mythical beasts is a tier 2 application).
      - Change the value of owner from "myteam" to your first initial and last name.
      - Add a new label-value pair called `type: "slo"`(vertically indented the same as your existing labels).
 This will allow us to find our SLO definitions in production more easily in the Grafana Alerting UI.
    d.
 Next are the **slos**.
 Like with this example, we are going to stick with just one SLO - a request/error rate SLO - but our SLO target is going to be much lower.
      - Change the comment from "We allow failing (5xx and 429) 1 request every 1000 requests (99.9%)." to `We allow failing (5xx and 429) 1 of every 10 requests (90%).`
      - Since this SLO will be for the login endpoint only, change the name from "requests-availability" to `login-availability`